Edes family Tea Party punch bowl

 For an in-depth discussion of the issues surrounding the Boston Tea Party, see our website "The Coming of the American Revolution."

-To view tea, purported to be from the Boston Tea Party, see our February 2006 Object of the Month.
+View tea, purported to be from the Boston Tea Party.

 Allison, Robert J. The Boston Tea Party.
 Beverly: Commonwealth Editions, 2007.

 Conroy, David W. In Public Houses: Drink and the Revolution of Authority in Colonial Massachusetts.
 Chapel Hill: University of North Carolina Press, 1995.